-Continue to require developers of new subdivisions to prepare an Open Space Master Plan and Landscape Concept Plan, to be endorsed by Council prior to the subdivision approval.
+Continue to require a developer to prepare an open space master plan and landscape concept plan, to be endorsed by Council prior to the subdivision approval.

-Advocate for new district parks, playgrounds and outdoor youth recreation facilities in the following subdivisions: Cobaki, Kings Forest, West Kingscliff, Dunloe Park, Bilambil Heights and Area E Urban Release Areas.
+Advocate for new district parks, playgrounds and outdoor youth recreation facilities in Cobaki, Kings Forest, Dunloe Park, Bilambil Heights and Area E Urban Release Areas.